ckan/ckan/doc/maintaining/configuration.rst

  extra_template_paths = /home/okfn/brazil_ckan_config/templates

-To customise the display of CKAN you can supply replacements for the Genshi template files.
 Use this option to specify where CKAN should look for additional templates, before reverting to the ``ckan/templates`` folder.
 You can supply more than one folder, separating the paths with a comma (,).

 For more information on theming, see :doc:`/theming/index`.